Justin Rose

 Justin Peter Rose (born 30 July 1980) is an English professional golfer who plays on the PGA Tour and the European Tour.
 He is a former world number one in the Official World Golf Ranking.
+He has won one major championship, the 2013 U.S. Open.

 At age 17, Rose came to prominence when he finished in fourth place as an amateur at the 1998 Open Championship.
-He turned professional the next day but struggled during his first few years on tour, making few cuts.
-He won his first European Tour title in 2002 and led the tour's Order of Merit in 2007.
-In the ensuing years, Rose won a number of notable tournaments on the PGA Tour, and claimed his first major championship at the 2013 U.S. Open.
-He earned a gold medal at the 2016 Summer Olympics and reached the top of the world rankings for the first time in 2018.
-Rose has also recorded five runner-up finishes at major championships: the 2015, 2017 and 2025 Masters Tournaments, and the 2018 and 2024 Open Championships.
+He turned professional the next day but struggled at the start of his career, making few cuts.
+Rose won his first European Tour title in 2002 and led the tour's Order of Merit in 2007.
+In the ensuing years, Rose won a number of notable tournaments on the PGA Tour, culminating with his win at the 2013 U.S. Open.

+Rose earned a gold medal at the 2016 Summer Olympics and reached number one in the world rankings for the first time in 2018.
+Since his U.S. Open victory, Rose has finished runner-up at five major championships: twice at the Open Championship and three times at the Masters Tournament.

 Early life

-Rose was born in Johannesburg, South Africa, to English parents, Annie and Ken.
+Rose was born on 30 July 1980 in Johannesburg, South Africa, to English parents, Annie and Ken.
 The family moved to England when Rose was five, and he started to play golf at Tylney Park Golf Club.
 He then moved on to Southwood Golf Club, Hartley Wintney Golf Club, Royal Winchester Golf Club and finally North Hants Golf Club.
 All of these clubs were near his then home in Hook, Hampshire.

 Rose broke 70 for the first time at the age of 11 and was a plus three handicap by 14.